librecht-official/music_ios_app/README.md

-Before the start:
+### Before the start:
-In Music/4.Services/Networking/Support/Configuration change baseURL to yours.
+In Music/4.Services/Environment.swift change APIConfiguration.baseURL to yours.